Audrey-chenxi/CASA_Dissertation_Chenxi-Zhao/README.md

 ```
 - Code #the path of the reproducible analysis and map making
-- Dataset #the path of datasets
+- Data #the path of datasets
 - Image #the path of images
 ```